 noun the fear of, discrimination against, or hatred of trans people, the trans community, or gender ambiguity.

-noun umbrella term traditionally within Native American communities to recognize individuals who possess qualities or fulfill roles of both feminine and masculine genders.
+noun umbrella term traditionally within Indigenous communities to recognize individuals who possess qualities or fulfill roles of both feminine and masculine genders.

 *These are used to distinguish sexual behaviors from sexual identities.
 Just because a man is straight, doesn’t mean he doesn’t have sex with men.
 These terms are often used in the field of HIV/Aids education, prevention, and treatment.